szhagnay/Cohort-A-Econ/README.md

 ---

-## General Consensus?
+## General Consensus:
-  - We recommend:
+**We recommend:**
-   - I thinking about the US, target growing sectors like tech, healthcare, and green energy for higher earning potential.
+   - If thinking about moving to the US, target growing sectors like tech, healthcare, and green energy for higher earning potential.
    - Plan financially for summer months, when income tends to dip.
    - Factor in regional costs (housing, transportation) when evaluating salaries.
    - Look beyond salary—real income and cost of living determine true financial well-being.